 BMD testing is a safe, fast and painless method to measure whether you have osteoporosis or how likely you are to develop it in the future.

 Traditional X-rays used to identify broken bones (for example spine fractures) cannot measure BMD.
 BMD has to be measured by more specialized techniques.
-Different types of BMD tests are available, but the most commonly used and recommended method is called DXA, which stands for dual-energy X-ray absorptiometry.
-DXA is a type of X-ray capable of detecting quite small percentages of bone loss.
+Different types of BMD tests are available, but the most commonly used and recommended method is called DEXA, which stands for dual-energy X-ray absorptiometry.
+DEXA is a type of X-ray capable of detecting quite small percentages of bone loss.

 Magnetic Resonance Imaging (MRI)